Millet Croquettes Recipe

 Mikaela Cowles

-One request: if you don't eat the millet croquettes on the first leg of your journey, will you please take a picture of what they looked like when they arrived with you?
-And also tell me how for the love of Pete you're going to the other side of the world with so little STUFF in your bag.
-(I guess that's 2 requests.)
-Have a blast---can't wait to see the pictures.
+One request: if you don’t eat the millet croquettes on the first leg of your journey, will you please take a picture of what they looked like when they arrived with you?
+And also tell me how for the love of Pete you’re going to the other side of the world with so little STUFF in your bag.
+(I guess that’s 2 requests.)
+Have a blast—can’t wait to see the pictures.

 HS: They’re long gone Elissa!….And, I have to tell you, I think I could have done better on the packing front.
 I thought I’d be swimming more, actually didn’t wear the cotton scarf I brought, could have brought one less dress.
 There is something freeing about not having options.
 And in a pinch I certainly could have picked up miscellaneous items around the markets, but I didn’t end up doing much of that either…I have gone through a full tube of extra-strength bug repellant though.